xLeachimx/SyntheticPreferenceLearner/data_format.md

    2. Evaluation score of the maxima with the worst evaluation.
    3. Average evaluation score of a maxima.
    4. Evaluation score of the global maximum (or best maxima in the case of a Monte Carlo).

+4. When comparing a learned NN model to the full preference model:

+  1. Training Accuracy (proportion of correctly decided examples.)
+  2. Validation Accuracy (proportion of correctly decided examples.)
+  3. Full Accuracy proportion of correctly decided examples compared against the original agent.)
+  4. Cyclicity (proportion of alternatives which dominate themselves.)

+4. When comparing a SA learned RPF to the full preference model:

+  1. Training Accuracy (proportion of correctly decided examples.)
+  2. Validation Accuracy (proportion of correctly decided examples.)
+  3. Full Accuracy proportion of correctly decided examples compared against the original agent.)